roman-milk/roman-milk.github.io/becoming-a-slut-wife-christina.md

+===

- ****** Becoming A Slut Wife: Christina ****** byJust_Plain_Bob© I went to push the mouths away from my breasts so I could sit up, but before I could do it another guy crawled on top of me and another cock slid into my pussy.
+I went to push the mouths away from my breasts so I could sit up, but before I could do it another guy crawled on top of me and another cock slid into my pussy.
 I looked up to see Steve, a guy I worked with looking down at me.
 He smiled and said, "You can't possibly know how bad I've wanted to do this for the last couple of years."

  Why fight it?
 Everyone in the room had watched me do the first guy and by now I was labeled a slut anyway.
 He pushed gently and entered my wet hole and then he started fucking me slowly with long, deep strokes.
 I lifted my ass slightly and felt him move even deeper into me.
 The mouths on my tits were making me moan and Steve began to pump faster and I loudly moaned as an orgasm washed over me.
 Steve grabbed my legs and lifted them up on his shoulders and he began to pound into me deep and hard.
 He slammed into me for what seemed like hours and I felt another orgasm building deep inside me and then I screamed, "OH MY GOD!" as I came harder than I could ever remember.
 I heard Steve gasp, "Here it comes baby" and I cried, "Give it to me, let it go, give it to me" and Steve pushed as deep in me as he could go and I felt him cum.